snehalkarmuse/Accenture-Internship/README.md

 # Accenture-Internship
-## Task - From given set of data, needs to find out Top 5 customers for Sprocket Ply Ltd.
+## Task - From given set of data, needs to find out Top 5 customers for SocialBuzz.
-- First they have given the data in CSV files, which contain number of datasets.
-It contain information about customers personal information, what product they have bought from last two years and where they work, industry and their background information.
-Data was about Bicycle shop and transcation pattern.
+- SocialBuzz is a company which is social website which has many videos, photos, audio data about various categories.
+They wanted to find out what are top 5 popular categories.
+- The data was in Excel.
+Data was about customers reaction, type of reaction, what category type, score for each reaction. ex- user likes to see animal category, good reaction, score is 10.
 - I started with exploration of data.
-Understanding of data and relationship between them, data types of data, how they are important to me to get the result, what I will need and all.
+Understanding of data and relationship between them, how they are important to me to get the result, what I will need and all.
 - I deleted those rows and columns which are not important.
-I have used Python, Pandas and Jupyter.
+Merge the data into one file using Vlookup.
+- Created basic pivot table to see top 5 categories and total score.
 - Next step data modeling, I have used PowerBi for it.
 Realtionship between the datasets.
 - Everthing was ready to start with visualization.
-I have created couple of reports.
+I have created couple of reports using PowerBi.
-- Reports on Top 10 customers, find customers job industry, Who are frequent buyers, do they have car etc.
+- Reports on Top 5 categories, what type of content they prefer to watch like video or photos etc., yearly changes in users preference.
 - Last step was presentation, I have used Power Point.
-- First slide, what points need to be cleared.
-- Second slide, why data matters
-- Third slide for data exploration and what I found out about data.
-- Fourth slide for data modeling, explained relationship in dataset.
-- Fifth slide for multiple data visualization.
-Used bar chart and table for visualization.
-- Finally I conclude that customers,customers from affluent and high net worth are valuable customers.If we subcategorise them then they  are from manufacturing and finance job industry.
+- I have mentioned the companies information, problem or what help they need from Accenture, team information, various visualization and come up with top 5 categories.
+- Top categories are animal, science, health, technology and culture.
+- I have mentioned that people like to follow animal category but if they need more users then they have to consider other 4 categories.